cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

   without mandating exactly how the versions are represented.

-- Pebble internally is free to fragment the range even if there was no Del.
+- Pebble internally is free to fragment the range even if there was no unset.
 This fragmentation is essential for preserving the performance characteristics of a log-structured merge tree.

 - Iteration will see fragmented state, i.e., there is no attempt to hide the physical fragmentation during iteration.
 Additionally, iteration may expose finer fragments than the physical fragments (discussed later).
-This is considered acceptable since (a) the Del semantics are over the logical range, and not a physical key, (b) our current use cases don't need to know when all the fragments for an original Set have been seen, (c) users that want to know when all the fragments have been seen can store the original k2 in the `<value>` and iterate until they are past that k2.
+This is considered acceptable since (a) the RangeUnset semantics are over the logical range, and not a physical key, (b) our current use cases don't need to know when all the fragments for an original RangeSet have been seen, (c) users that want to know when all the fragments have been seen can store the original k2 in the `<value>` and iterate until they are past that k2.

-- Like point deletion, the Del can be elided when it falls to L6 and there is no snapshot preventing its elision.
+- Like point deletion, the unset key can be elided when it falls to L6 and there is no snapshot preventing its elision.
 So there is no additional garbage collection problem introduced by these keys.

 - Point keys and range keys do not interact in terms of overwriting